angie-254/angie-254/README.md

 - 👋 Hi, I’m @angie-254
 - 👀 I’m a full-stack developer, MERN techstack.
-- I also a cybersecurity enthusiast.
+- ✨ I'm also a cybersecurity enthusiast.
 - 🌱 I’m currently learning JAVA and C#.
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me: https://www.linkedin.com/in/janiceangella/